Jump to main content

 1. General Overview

 This is a collection of approximately 25,100 items related to publishing accumulated by Mr. Kakuzaemon Nunokawa (1901-1996), who was widely active in the publishing world.
-A storage contract was concluded in November 1987 and the collection was taken into trust by the Ueno Branch Library (at that time).
+A storage contract was concluded in 1987 and 1991.
+The collection was taken into trust by the Ueno Branch Library (at that time).
 With renovations underway at the Ueno Branch Library, the collection was transferred to the Tokyo Main Library, whereby endowment procedures were then formalized.
 In 2004, the Nunokawa Collection was designated as a "special collection" and opened to the general public.

 The collection comprises books (approximately 12,100 volumes in Japanese and 600 volumes in Western languages), serial publications (approximately 12,100 Japanese periodicals (circa 1,700 titles) and 100 Western periodicals (circa 30 titles), 60 newspapers (approximately 20 titles)), and 200 volumes of materials in Asian languages.
 Focusing on the history of publishing, histories of publishing companies, biographies of publishers, the state and theory of publishing, publishing law, and publishing-related subjects such as editing, printing, and bookbinding, the wide scope of this collection extends to materials related to journalism, bibliography, and the library.

-The first issues of magazines and newspapers such as "Taiyo " (The sun, premiering in 1895) and "Shin shosetsu " (The new novel, premiering in 1889) are also included in the collection.
+The first issues of magazines and newspapers such as "Taiyo" (The sun, premiering in 1895) and "Shin shosetsu" (The new novel, premiering in 1889) are also included in the collection.
 The materials have been stored in their original condition for the most part, with books retaining their original jackets and book band, and magazines left unbound.

 2. How to Search